Stem Cell Recovery

 According to the NIH, “Regenerative Medicine is the process of creating living, functional tissues to repair or replace organ function lost due to age, disease, damage or congenital defects.
 This field holds the promise of regenerating damaged tissues and organs in the body by stimulating previously irreparable organs to heal themselves.
 Regenerative medicine also empowers scientists to grow tissues and organs in the laboratory and safely implant them when the body cannot heal itself.”
 Simply put, regenerative medicine utilizes stem cells, the body’s own natural repair and maintenance mechanisms, to address disease and trauma.

 Stem cells are unique in that they are the only cells in our body that can regenerate.
 Certain types of stem cells have the ability to ‘differentiate.’
 This allows stem cells to turn into a broad range of specialized tissue types.
-This means that stem cells can regenerate organs, tissues, bones and much more.
-As a result, we are witnessing stem cell therapies being developed to treat disease and trauma such as Parkinson’s, Alzheimer’s, diabetes, MS, arthritis, heart disease, spinal cord injuries, joint replacement, genetic diseases and many more.
+This means that stem cells can regenerate organs, tissues, bones, and much more.
+As a result, we are witnessing stem cell therapies being developed to treat diseases and trauma such as Parkinson’s, Alzheimer’s, diabetes, MS, arthritis, heart disease, spinal cord injuries, joint replacement, genetic diseases, and many more.

 Did you know that there are powerful stem cells in your teeth?
 The stem cells that exist in teeth are very compelling for a number of reasons:

-- They are ‘plastic’ – meaning they can differentiate into other types of tissue such as muscle, neurons, bone, organs, insulin-producing pancreatic beta cells, skin and cartilage to name a few.
-This means they could potentially be used to treat a wide range of disease and injury.
+- They are ‘plastic’ – meaning they can differentiate into other types of tissue such as muscle, neurons, bone, organs, insulin-producing pancreatic beta cells, skin, and cartilage to name a few.
+This means they could potentially be used to treat a wide range of diseases and injuries.